thomaspatrickwelborn/Core-Plex/document/api/core/event-definition/settings/index.md

 ## Event Definition Settings
 **Type**: `object`
 **Descript**:
-Event Definition Settings are applied to an Event Definition Class instance.
+Event Definition Settings are applied to Event Definition Class instances.
 Properties describe:
  - how events assign (e.g. `addEventListener`, `on`), deassign (e.g. `removeEventListener`, `off`), and transsign (e.g. `dispatchEvent`, `emit`) from event targets and event types;
  - how event targets are accessed - either path notation with customizable accessor API or direct target, array of targets;
  - and how event targets are enabled where `true` indicates events *assigned* to targets while `false` indicates events *deassigned* from targets.

 **Schema**:
 ```
 {